-Our application of MBSE uses SysML as the modeling language for formally describing and specifying the system.
+Our application of MBSE uses SysML as the modeling language.
 SysML is a graphical modeling language for modeling systems.
 It is used to specify, analyze, design, optimize, and verify systems and their hardware and software components.
-SysML was developed by INCOSE and the Object Management Group (OMG) [9].
+SysML was developed by INCOSE and the Object Management Group(OMG)[?].

-Figure 2 illustrates the SysML diagram types.
+Figure ?? illustrates the SysML diagram types.
 A system is described in terms of:

-• Structural models illustrating the constituent elements of a system and their connections (using block diagrams).
+• Structural block diagrams illustrating the constituent elements of a system and their connections

-• Behavioral activity and state models describing operational behaviors.
+• Behavioral activity and state diagrams describing operational behaviors

-• Parametrics definitions for operational constraints and acausal behaviors specified by values and/or equations.
+• Parametrics definitions for operational constraints specified by values and/or equations

-• Requirements text based requirements in the model that can be traced to design, analysis, and verification elements.
+• Requirements text based requirements in the model that can be traced to design, analysis, and verification elements

-SysML is used to formally specify all aspects of a system either directly or by interfacing with other models.
+SysML is used to model all aspects of a system either directly or through an interface with other models.
 It enables systems engineers to create and evolve models in an integrated, collaborative, and scalable environment.
-It enables building models that can be used in early design stages that can support specification and design updates.
-Using models to define, develop, and ultimately operate a system is known as "Develop With What You Fly With" (DWWYFW) [8].
+It enables building models that can be used in early design stages and that can support specification and design updates.
+Using models to define, develop, and ultimately operate a system is known as Develop With What You Fly With (DWWYFW).